 Everyone deals with the loss of a loved one in a different way.

 You don’t have to go through this process alone.
 We hold year-round support groups for grieving adults and a one-day retreat, Camp Dragonfly, for children and their families.
-Support for family members of hospice patients is available for 13 months after the loss of a loved one.
+Group support and camp opportunities for the community, family members of hospice patients, and all others are available after the loss of a loved one.

 Grief Support Group for Adults